Table of Contents

-Icebreaker questions are questions you ask a group in the beginning of a team meeting or work gathering that break the ice between people who might not know each other well.
-They help participants get to know a little about each other, warm up the group, and engage everyone without too much effort on the part of the meeting facilitator.
+Icebreaker questions are questions you ask a group at the beginning of a team meeting or work gathering that break the ice between people who might not know each other well.
+They help participants get to know a little about each other, warm up the group, and engage employees without too much effort on the part of the meeting facilitator.

 Icebreaker questions for teams can be related to something happening in the meeting or in the workplace, or they can simply be fun and personal.
 Picking the right icebreaker depends on the purpose of the meeting, how well everyone in the meeting knows each other, and how much time you have for the icebreaker activity.